Global Educational Network for Satellite Operations: History

 The GENSO project initiated under the guidance of the International Space Education Board (ISEB) has many existing capabilities and is accumulating the interest of large groups inside and outside of the United States.
 However, it is still lacking a fully equipped ground station that can complement its capabilities.

 Since 2011, a great deal of work has been done on Release 1E of GENSO to help make it more user friendly and reliable for the Amateur Radio community.
-Ground stations like the one at COSMIAC are now running 24/7 downloading data for educational satellites such as the University of Michigan RAX-2 spacecraft.
+Ground stations like the one at COSMIAC were running 24/7 downloading data for educational satellites such as the University of Michigan RAX-2 spacecraft.

+In 2014 the project was described by NASA as "currently on hold, with little expectation of resuming progress".
+As of 2025 the project is cancelled.

-How GENSO works
+How GENSO worked

-The GENSO system is a software networking standard which allows a user to communicate with a spacecraft by using a remote ground station which has a clear view of the spacecraft.
-Communications between the client computer (a mission controlcomputer) and the ground station server are conducted across the Internet.
+The GENSO system was a software networking standard which allowed a user to communicate with a spacecraft by using a remote ground station which has a clear view of the spacecraft.
+Communications between the client computer (a mission controlcomputer) and the ground station server were conducted across the Internet.

-There are three major components to the GENSO system :
+There were three major components to the GENSO system :